migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/Differences.md

 # SwiftGodot API differences to GDScript

+This document lists some common differences between GDSscript and SwiftGodot.

 ## General differences

 The SwiftGodot API follows the convention of the Swift platform, and one of the